Abhyuday0404/LyricsGenerator/README.md

   - Cleaned Lyrics: Formatted with proper capitalization and punctuation.
   - Romanized Hindi: Transliterates Devanagari script into Latin (English) characters for easier reading.
 💻 Interactive Web UI: A user-friendly interface built with Streamlit that provides real-time progress updates.
+🧠 AI-Enhanced Formatting (Optional):** Use the Google Gemini API to intelligently clean and format Hindi lyrics for superior punctuation and readability.